carpentries-incubator/scons-novice/episodes/04-dependencies.md

 :::::::::::::::::::::::::::::::::::::::: keypoints

-- Make results depend on processing scripts as well as data files.
+- SCons results depend on processing scripts as well as data files.
-- Dependencies are transitive: if A depends on B and B depends on C, a change to C will indirectly trigger an update to A.
+- Dependencies are transitive: if A depends on B and B depends on C, a change to C will indirectly trigger the pipeline to update to A.
+- SCons content signatures help prevent recomputing work if intermediate targets' contents do not change after recreation.

 ::::::::::::::::::::::::::::::::::::::::::::::::::